 If possible please can you take your child shopping to select some fruit to make a smoothie?
 We will let you know which week we are making smoothies so you and your child can shop for the ingredients – more details to follow

 We will learn to:

 We teach the children four main sentence types.
-These are called Alan Peat sentences and these help the children to develop their writing abilities. the four sentences are BOYS, 2ad, DE DE and 3-ed.
-See the images below to practise them at home.
+These are called Alan Peat sentences and these help the children to develop their writing abilities. the four sentences are BOYS, 2ad, simile and 3-ed.